PlugNPush/3_softeng_zh_2023/README.md

   - run the script `./dev/setup.sh` (installs a bunch of dev tools)
   - run `just zellij` (terminal multiplexer which runs all dev processes.
     Frontend, backend, documentation and D2 diagrams all auto-reload on change.)
-- insert a random measurement with `just insert-random` (there is no push via websocket, gotta click the reload button to see the new measurement)

 ---